drvinceknight/Nashpy/docs/discussion/normal-form-games.rst

 .. admonition:: Question
    :class: note

-   Is the :ref:`Battle of the sexes game <motivating-example-battle-of-the-sexes>` zero sum?
+   Is the :ref:`Coordination game <motivating-example-coordination-game>` zero sum?

 .. admonition:: Answer
    :class: caution, dropdown

-   :math:`A\ne -B` so the Battle of the sexes is not Zero sum.
+   :math:`A\ne -B` so the Coordination game is not Zero sum.

 Examples of other Normal Form Games